Skip to content

 Internals — Reconciliation & Runtime

-This document describes how the operator behaves at runtime: the reconciliation lifecycle, child controller pattern, status reporting, and resource cleanup.
+This document describes how the operator behaves at runtime: the reconciliation lifecycle, parent-owned resource reconciliation, status reporting, and resource cleanup.
 For the structural overview (CRD hierarchy, configuration model, config rendering), see Architecture.
 For the full lifecycle task reference (pod state machine, retry semantics, upgrade modes), see Lifecycle.

 Reconciliation Lifecycle